XL1 (XL1) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 XL1 Historical Price

-According to the latest data gathered on XL1 live price page, the current price of XL1 is 0.000862USD.
+According to the latest data gathered on XL1 live price page, the current price of XL1 is 0.000849USD.
 The circulating supply of XL1(XL1) is

 In the past 24 hours, XL1 has shown a price movement of